Categories

 Knowing where your product fits will save time, reduce errors, and ensure you complete the right approval process.
 It starts with understanding the FDA’s system and comparing your product to similar devices that have already been approved.

-1. Define the intended use: What does your device do, and who will use it?
+1. Define the intended uses and indications for use: What does your device do, and who will use it?

 2. Assess the risk level: Consider the potential harm if the device malfunctions.